da-nrw/DNSCore/ContentBroker/src/main/markdown/administration_federated.md

 ### Audit Infrastructure

 To perform Audit (integrity checking) of AIP iRODS each node must at least provide the time based check service of recieved federated copies (aka "Secondary Copies").
 This is some kind of "trust".

+The Intgegrity check is now performed by contentbroker ([feature](https://github.com/da-nrw/DNSCore/blob/master/ContentBroker/src/main/markdown/feature_integrity_check.md)

 In this Service checkFederatedAip.r ([code of service here](https://github.com/da-nrw/DNSCore/blob/master/ContentBroker/src/main/rules/irodsFederatedGridFacade/checkFederatedAip.r))all federated copies MD5 checksums stored for others at "my zone" are recalculated on time basis.